Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking - Complaints Against Employees

-Anyone who wishes to make a report of Prohibited Conduct against an Employee is encouraged to contact the NYU Title IX Coordinator, the NYU Office of Equal Opportunity (“OEO”), the NYU Department of Public Safety, or the Department of Human Resources.
+Anyone who wishes to make a report of Prohibited Conduct against an Employee is encouraged to contact the NYU Title IX Coordinator, the NYU Office of Equal Opportunity (“OEO”), the NYU Department of Campus Safety, or the Department of Human Resources.
 Any individual may make a report of Prohibited Conduct against an Employee regardless of affiliation with the University and regardless of whether or not the person reporting is the person alleged to have experienced the conduct.

 At the same time, NYU seeks to be sensitive to those Complainants who seek access to Confidential Resources, but may not wish to report Prohibited Conduct.
 The following resources can assist Complainants in identifying Confidential Resources and University reporting options: